-- A team of three to five internationally outstanding researchers from all scientific/scholarly disciplines,1 in all scientific disciplines, in particular from the humanities, social sciences and cultural sciences, form a research group at Austrian research institutions.
-Participation in a research group is possible in addition to the currently applicable project number restriction of two FWF projects.
+- A team of three to five internationally outstanding researchers from all scientific/scholarly disciplines,1 in particular from the humanities, social sciences and cultural sciences, form a research group at Austrian research institutions.

-- Researchers with a 25% connection to an Austrian research institution can participate in a research group2.
+- Researchers working abroad who have an additional 25% affiliation with an Austrian research institution can participate in a research group2.

 - One researcher acts as coordinator of the research group.

-- The formal application is submitted by the Austrian research institution; there is no limit to the number of applications that can be submitted by a research institution.
+- The formal application is submitted by the Austrian research institution; all Austrian research institutions are eligible; there is no limit on the number of applications that can be submitted by a research institution.
 A research institution can thus submit several applications.

-- Funding of cooperation projects between researchers at smaller locations or in certain scientific/scholarly disciplines that cooperate in smaller formats
+- Funding of cooperation projects between researchers at locations3 with more limited research infrastructure or in certain scientific/scholarly disciplines that cooperate on smaller scales

-- Medium-term research cooperation (up to five years) on a complex, current topic in mixed teams of at least three to max. five researchers (at least one third of the under-represented gender, with the gender ratio in the team being defined as a decision-relevant criterion within the framework of the evaluation)
+- Medium-term research cooperation (up to five years) on a complex, current topic in mixed teams of at least three and no more than five researchers (at least one third of the team members should be from the underrepresented gender as the gender ratio of the team is a decision-relevant criterion)

-- Innovative interdisciplinary or multidisciplinary research cooperation that deepens or consolidates a topic
+- Innovative interdisciplinary or multidisciplinary research cooperation that examines a topic in more depth or breadth

 - Integration of junior researchers in a leading role

-- Description of an internationalisation strategy to connect to the international scientific/scholarly community
+- Description of an internationalisation strategy to connect to the international research community

-Before submitting a concept proposal (publication of the proposal guidelines at the end of March 2018), the researchers at the research group must jointly agree on the thematic requirements described below (e. g. research programme, team, etc.):
+Before submitting a draft proposal, the researchers of the research group must agree on the thematic requirements described below (e.g., research programme, team, etc.)::

 - State of research on which the research group is based

-- Multi-/interdisciplinary3, innovative4 research approaches in the research group’s programme
+- Innovative4, multi-/interdisciplinary5 research approaches in the research group’s programme

-- Presentation of the common goals and questions in the research group in the case of an interdisciplinary research approach
+- Definition of the common goals and questions in the research group in the case of an interdisciplinary research approach

 - by using a coherent and consistent terminology